lbwright22ci/mow-and-more/README.md

 ### Colour Scheme

 The colour scheme was chosen with green and earthy tones in mind.
 Initial colours were generated using [Coolors](https://coolors.co/) and the hero image (stock image sourced from FreePiks of some pots and a watering can in front of a fence).
-This colour palette was further refinded using the [WebAim Contrast Tool](https://webaim.org/resources/contrastchecker/) to maximise readability of text.
+This colour palette was further refined using the [WebAim Contrast Tool](https://webaim.org/resources/contrastchecker/) to maximise readability of text.

 ![Image generated by Coolors of the colour palette to be used on the website](docs/design/garden-final.png "Hex codes for website colour palette")

-This colour palette has been further verified for constrast and accessibility using the tool [Contrast-grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=264D32%0D%0A585423%0D%0AE1E0BC%0D%0AF0FFFF%0D%0ACEAB8D%0D%0A302118%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18).
+This colour palette has been further verified for contrast and accessibility using the tool [Contrast-grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=264D32%0D%0A585423%0D%0AE1E0BC%0D%0AF0FFFF%0D%0ACEAB8D%0D%0A302118%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18).

 ![Image generated by Contrast-Grid](docs/design/constrast-checker-colours.png "contrast grid validation for colour palette")